sebivenlo/esd-2024-elasticsearch/notes/elasticsearch_notes.md

   "summary": "A novel about the American dream and the roaring twenties, centered around the mysterious Jay Gatsby and his unrequited love for Daisy Buchanan."
 }
 ```
-- title: The title of the book, stored as a text field to allow for full-text search.
-- author: The author of the book, also stored as a text field.
-- publication_date: The date the book was published, stored as a date field.
-- isbn: The International Standard Book Number, stored as a keyword field for exact matches.
-- genre: The genre of the book, stored as a keyword field.
-- summary: A brief summary of the book, stored as a text field to allow for full-text search.

 ## What is an index (inverted index)
-Elasticsearch index holds a collection of documents, where each document is a collection of fields — which, in turn, are key-value pairs that contain your data.
+Elasticsearch index holds a collection of documents.
 Think of an Elasticsearch cluster as a database that can contain many indices you can consider as a table, and within each index, you have many documents.

 | Elasticsearch | RDBMS      |   |   |   |
 |---------------|------------|---|---|---|